 ‘What a travesty of romantic love their present courtship.
 If his present circumstances were to be a subject of a movie play, this would be the opportunity for him to rescue, from some sort of danger, the only child of a wealthy man who rewarded his heroism with money and a good job.
 Oh, what was he thinking about? (p.176)

 Nevertheless, Greenwood himself from very early on in his career showed a keen interest in writing film scenarios or adapting his work for cinema.
 That this continued to be an interest throughout his writing career has been insufficiently noted.
 It would be fair to say that just as he had a dream of being a published writer, he also had a dream of escaping poverty by making it as a movie-writer – and in fact he achieved both unlikely dreams, as if he were in a movie.
 Greenwood’s happiness to contribute to popular entertainment can be seen in what is usually identified as his first filmed scenario – that for the successful 1936 Ealing Studios George Formby film about a hapless and poor TT racer who finally makes good, No Limit.
-The film was directed by Monty Banks and produced by Basil Dean’s Associated Talking Pictures company, known later (after 1938) as Ealing Studios No Limit
+It is a story of a working-class bloke who succeeds against those with all the class-advantages, and echoes Greenwood’s own biography in that respect.
+The film was directed by Monty Banks and produced by Basil Dean’s Associated Talking Pictures company, known later (after 1938) as Ealing Studios (see No Limit ).

 It should be no surprise then that Greenwood was keen from almost the beginning to maximise the audience for Love on the Dole by translating it into new forms.
 With the play version, Ronald Gow’s perception that the novel could be dramatised pre-empted the author and they co-wrote it.
 Once the play was a clear success, Greenwood (and Gow) actively pursued a film version.
 Thus during 1935–36 they negotiated with the British division of the French film company Gaumont about a film version.
 However, a number of features were famously objected to by the British Board of Film Censors (after they read the whole play-text which the film company and authors submitted to the BBFC) to the point where Gaumont felt they could not go ahead with the project.
 Clearly, these judgements by the film censors of a work that was widely read as a novel and widely seen as a play in Britain tell us something about mid-1930s assumptions about those media and their reception as compared with their expectations about films and their audiences.

 Greenwood was and remained cross about what he probably regarded as a suppression of the truth about working-class lives and living conditions as well as an obstacle to his own career.
 In a letter to The Manchester Guardian of 26 February 1940 (brought to my attention by Carole Levine’s article below), Greenwood complained that the censorship and prohibition of the film version of Love on the Dole undermined the claim that the war against Germany was being fought to safeguard free speech and democracy.
 Greenwood even compared the British Board of Film Censors to the Nazi propaganda ministry of Dr Goebbels (see Carole Levine, ‘Propaganda for Democracy: the Curious Case of Love on the Dole’, Journal of British Studies, Vol. 45.
 October 2006, especially pp. 846-8 Article).
 This censorship decision did for the moment bring a pause to his film-writing career, until the film adaptation of Love on the Dole was very surprisingly resurrected in 1940, resulting in the classic 1941 film version of the novel and play (it drew on both).
-There will in due course be a forthcoming separate article on this web-site about the film version of Love on the Dole.
+See separate article about the film version of Love on the Dole The Film of Love on the Dole (1941).

 However, Greenwood had also created another avenue into the film business two year’s earlier.
 In 1938 he had become not just an author but an agent for a variety of kinds of creative artist, for in that year he co-founded with his accountant, James Park, his own stage and film agency and production company, called Greenpark, after its two originators.
 Its ‘memorandum and articles of association’ stated that the company was founded to ‘Carry on the Business of Producers and Promoters of Electric Cinematograph Pictures, Picture Theatres, Music halls, Stage Plays, Operas, Operettas, Burlesque, Vaudevilles, Ballets, Pantomimes, Revues, Concerts, Spectacular Piece and Bioscopic Pictures’.
 The company still exists as a film archive provider (Greenpark) and during the nineteen-forties and nineteen-fifties and after it produced a large range of mainly short or medium-length information films for government or industry commissions.